totemmaker/totemmaker-docs/docs/roboboard-x3/index.md

 • Red = <span style="color:red">VCC</span>
 • Brown = <span style="color:brown">GND</span>

+**Connector:** 0.1″ (2.54 mm) male pin header

 Individual (SIG, VCC, GND pin) headers for connecting standard (3 wire) servo motors and other electronics.
-Ports are marked with letters A, B for controlling up to 2 motors.
+Ports are marked with letters A, B, C, D for controlling up to 4 motors.
 VCC pin is connected to the battery and voltage is dependent on State Of Charge (2.8-4.2V).

 By default, API is configured for **180 degree** servo motors, with pulse duration between **500μs-2500μs** and **period of 20ms (50Hz)**.
 These parameters can be [customized](../roboboard/api/servo.md#configuration).